Maurice Barrymore: Early life

 Herbert's father expected him to become a barrister, but Herbert fell in with a group of actors, which scandalized the elder Blyth.
 That same year 1872 Herbert sat for his first posed theatrical photographic portrait by Oliver Sarony, older brother of the better remembered Napoleon Sarony.
 In order to spare his father the "shame" of having a son in such a "dissolute" vocation, he took the stage name Maurice Barrymore (he may or may not have legally changed from "Blyth"), inspired by a conversation he had with fellow actor Charles Vandenhoff about William Barrymore (1759–1830), an early 19th-century English thespian, after seeing a poster depicting Barrymore in the Haymarket Theatre.
-He wanted his first name to be pronounced in the French manner (môr-ĒS) instead of the English (MÔR-is).
+He wanted his first name to be pronounced in the French manner /fr/ instead of the English /en/.
 His friends avoided that altogether by simply calling him "Barry".